 Student sanctions vary depending on the severity of the violation and are commensurate with the violation(s) found to have occurred.
 In cases where sexual misconduct is found to have occurred, the University will determine appropriate, enforceable sanctions and other measures reasonably calculated to stop the harassment and prevent its recurrence.
 More than one sanction may be imposed for any single violation.
 Individual circumstances, attitude, and prior conduct history are some of the factors that are considered when determining the sanction(s).
-Pursuant to Code of Student Conduct 3359-41-01(F)(c), sanctions include, but are not limited to the following:
+Pursuant to Code of Student Conduct 3359-41-01(F)(c), sanctions include: